-The Supreme Court has five justices; the Court of Appeals has four judges; there are 39 Districts Court judges and 83 Magistrate Court judges.
+The Supreme Court has five justices; the Court of Appeals has four judges; there are 39 District Court judges and 83 Magistrate Division judges.
 ID court system is unified with all lower courts reporting to the Supreme Court.
 The state also has special problem-solving courts to assist with things like DUIs, addiction and other repeat offender issues.
 These courts go beyond just punishment and provide support and guidance for treatment.

 In 2012, the Idaho courts received 403,436 filings.
 In 2016, the number of filings decreased by 8.4% and counted 369,527 filings.

 Domestic relations caseload of Idaho at year end of 2016 has decreased by 6.3% compared to the last 5 years, in 2012 the number of incoming cases have been 24,301 but are higher than in 2015.

 The number of criminal cases in Idaho courts counts to 90,854, with 21,216 felony cases and 69,638 misdemeanors accordingly.

 The state's District Courts are the general jurisdiction courts over both civil and criminal cases.
 The types of cases heard in these courts are serious criminal cases, felonies, and civil cases where the amount is more than $10,000.
 These courts resolve personal injury cases, automobile negligence, and contract disputes.
 Additionally, district judges preside over domestic relations cases such as divorce, and child custody.
 However, some of these types of cases are also resolved in Magistrate Court.
 These judges have the authority over “post-conviction relief actions, in which a defendant is challenging his/her conviction or incarceration.”
 This court also handles appeals that come from Magistrate Courts.